prblm-sh/Find-Empty-Wavs/README.md

 Once stats have been printed out, the user is given the option to remove all of the silent files.
 Any files that have ANY NOISE WHATSOEVER will NOT be deleted or moved.

 If the user chooses to NOT delete the silent files, the user is given the option to move all of the SILENT files into a new, separate directory named "silentTemp" to separate the SILENT files from the files with noise.
-The name and location of the are currently hard-coded to be created in the folder the script was run on.
+The name and location of the folder is currently hard-coded to be created in the folder the script was run on.
 I.e., if you run the script from `C:\Users\username\music\exports\` and enter `yes` or `y` when prompted to move silent files, the files will be moved to `C:\Users\username\music\exports\silentTemp\`.
 If the script was ran in `C:\Users\username\Documents\Test\`, silent files will optionally be moved to `C:\Users\username\Documents\Test\silentTemp`.